gratipine/Human-Activity-Recognition-Using-Smartphones-Dataset-R/CodeBook.md

 ###Process of deriving the transformational script:

-1.Create a script
+1. Create a script

+2. Download and unzip the data given for the assignment.

-2.Put in the same folder as the script the untidy pieces of data:
+2. Put in the same folder as the script the untidy pieces of data:
   - "X_test.txt"
   - "X_train.txt"
   - "y_test.txt"
   - "y_train.txt"
   - "subject_test.txt"
   - "subject_train.txt"
-  - "activity_labels.txt" - for ease of reference when constructing the script
+  - "activity_labels.txt"
+  - "features.txt"

-3.The script loads the first 6 pieces of data from step two.
+3. The script loads the data from step 2.

-4.Each piece of data is stuck together with the same type of data in data frames : X with X, y with y, subject with subject.
+4. Each piece of data is stuck together with the same type of data in data frames : X with X, y with y, subject with subject.
 This is done with test being the first one for correct combining of all the data later on.

-5.A data frame is created out of the X measurements which holds only the means and the standard deviations of each row.
-This keeps the old order of measurements.
+5. The names from "features.txt" are set as the column names for the X data frame.
+The Y and Subject data is attached to X as columns.

+6. Only the columns with Std, Mean, Activity and Subject in the name are copied in a temporary data set, fulfilling step two of the requirements.

-6.New, more descriptive names are given to the activities.
-The numbers 1 through 6 used for identification of activities are replaced by labels "Walking", "Walking Upstairs", "Walking Downstairs", "Sitting", "Standing", "Laying", which make it easier to understand what the measurements represent.
-The labels are taken from the given data set.
+7. New, more descriptive names are given to the activities by assigning them the names from the activity dataset.

-7. Proper names are put to the columns in the dataset - "Means" and "Standart_Deviations", where previously the columns would have had to be accessed by index and their contents were unlabeled.

-8.The activities and the subjects data frames are joined to the data frame containing the means and standard deviations.
-The order is preserved, so this poses no problem.
+8. More descriptive names are given to the columns - a single "t" becomes "time", for example.

-9.A cross tabs data frame is created using plyr, which contains as a first column Activities, as second Subject and then third and fourth are means and standard deviations.
+9. A cross tabs data frame is created using plyr, which contains as a first column Activity, as second Subject and then the rest are the means of the measurements.

-10. The data frame from step 9 is written into a file in the same folder as the script.

 ###Steps required from the user of the script to derive the same result:

-1. Put raw files from point 2 from the last part in the same folder as the script.

-2. Set working directory to the script location
+1. Pull the project from github.

-3. Run script.
+2. Run the script.